Skip to main content

 9 mentions Positive Neutral Negative

-The music in "Boot Hill Bounties" is generally well-received, with many players appreciating its quality and how it enhances the game's storytelling and atmosphere.
-While some tracks are reused from the previous installment, the soundtrack effectively complements the game's unique western-themed JRPG experience.
-Overall, the music is considered a strong point, contributing to the game's charm and appeal.
+The music in "Boot Hill Bounties" is generally well-received, with many players appreciating the exceptional soundtrack that enhances the game's storytelling and atmosphere.
+While some tracks are reused and not all are groundbreaking, the overall quality and charm of the music grow on players throughout the game, contributing to its unique Wild West JRPG experience.

 • “Following where Boot Hill Heroes leaves off, Boot Hill Bounties brings back the exceptional soundtrack and storytelling that makes this series one worth getting into.”